phdonner/phdonner/README.md

 Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
 With a low license fee the entrance threshold was low.
 With the so called COM-based technologies MS made a leap into easy-going development of automated systems.
 Dependency on proprietary arrangements is, however, in the long run a stumbling block for any non-profit oriented developer.
 Therefore, the initiative to place both the Visual Studio IDE and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.

+Visual Studio is an extensible tool written by developers for the developer community.
+This implies that there is a plentitude of extensions and quite many of them build Markdown functionality.
+Here are a few examples:

+* Create a slide show or a presentation from Markdown code and the Marp extension
+* Make a Markdown compatible diagram with the Mermaid extension
+* Convert your Markdown document to PDF

 ### 📹 Tutorial videos on use of Markdown with Visual Studio Code

 [Note Taking with VS Code & Git](https://www.youtube.com/watch?v=Hgucu1ch3mo)